ch3ck/ydl/README.md

 # ytd
-A Go Application for downloading Youtube videos and converting to other formats[FLV, mp3].
-To detailed design architecture.
-Take a look at the [Design Document](ARCHITECTURE) markdown.
+`ytd` is Go application for downloading Youtube videos and converting to other formats(flv, mp3).
+To understand the design take a look at the  [Design Document](ARCHITECTURE.md).

 ```
 ytd